happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 ### Changing Dependencies and Editing Cargo.toml

 Adding new dependencies should be discussed first by opening an issue.
-Using an issue helps us keep track of why a dependency was selected or rejects.
+Using an issue helps us keep track of why a dependency was selected or rejected.

 Use `cargo-edit` to update dependencies or keep the `Cargo.toml` in the formatting that `cargo-edit` uses.